Parenting Arrangements

 Care and protection relates to proceedings before the Children’s Court NSW regarding the Children and Young Persons, (Care and Protection) Act 1998.

-Where a parent(s) is deemed unable to look after their children themselves or provide adequate care and protection for their children, the Department of Family and Community Services (FACS) may intervene to remove the children from the parent or parents care.
+Where a parent(s) is deemed unable to look after their children themselves or provide adequate care and protection for their children, the Department of Family and Community Services (DOCS) may intervene to remove the children from the parent or parents care.

 If this happens to you, you will be involved in proceedings before the Children’s Court.
-Care proceedings are very complex and it is important you obtain proper legal representation.
+Care proceedings are complex and it is important you obtain proper legal representation.
 It is important your Solicitor advises you in relation to all aspects of your care and protection matter and represents your best interests at Court.

 Court proceedings in care matters may be conducted privately or with a grant of Legal Aid depending on individual circumstances.